The Women of Voyager

 Fran Bagenal, Heidi Hammel, Candice Hansen, and Carolyn Porco

-Before the Voyager program (where Voyager 1 and 2 probes launched in the summer of 1977), planetary science was a male-dominated field.
+Before the Voyager program (in which Voyager 1 and 2 probes launched in the summer of 1977), planetary science was a male-dominated field.
 For planetary scientist and astrophysicist Fran Bagenal, planetary astronomer Heidi Hammel, Voyager imaging team Candice Hansen, and planetary scientist Carolyn Porco, breaking into these ranks was no small feat.
 Talking to the National Air and Space Museum in 2018, Hammel explained, “There was a cohort of young women in the late 1970s who were recipients of the feminist movement.
 We just plowed ahead and went into the fields we found most exciting.
 When people said ‘You can’t do that,’ we just said, ‘Yeah we can.
 And here we are, we’re doing it.’”

 - This artifact is a Development Test Model (DTM) for the Voyager spacecraft that consists of facsimile and dummy parts manufactured by the Jet Propulsion Laboratory.
 It was acquired by NASM in 1977 and placed on display in the Exploring the Planets gallery shortly thereafter.
 In 1987, JPL removed the DTM bus for use in developing the Magellan Venus spacecraft, which was similar in design, and replaced it with a facsimile.